kkodra/PEMFC-LQR/README.md

 # PEMFC-FPS LQR
-LQR controller for a PEMFFC-FPS model. * * Work in Progress
+LQR controller for a PEMFC-FPS model. * * Work in Progress